-The 2016 Chino Basin SWRP consists of a series of plans, implementation agreements and construction and operations activities when viewed in aggregate are functionally equivalent to an SWRP as described in the Guidelines.
-The table below summarizes the plans, agreements, monitoring and assessment activities, and construction and operations activities that define the scope of 2016 Chino Basin SWRP and when considered in aggregate demonstrate compliance with the Guidelines.
-Completed plans and agreements in Table 1 are available at the indicated website or at www.ieua.org/stormwater-resources plan/
+The 2016 Chino Basin SWRP consists of a series of plans, implementation agreements and construction and operations activities that, when viewed in aggregate, are functionally equivalent to an SWRP as described in the Guidelines.
+Table 1 below summarizes the plans, agreements, monitoring and assessment activities, and construction and operations activities that define the scope of 2016 Chino Basin SWRP and, when considered in aggregate, demonstrate compliance with the Guidelines.
+Unless another URL is provided, the plans and agreements in Table 1 are available at www.ieua.org/stormwater-resources plan/